-Domestic waste incineration can be an effective waste management solution when done correctly.
-Follow these best practices to ensure safety, efficiency, and environmental compliance:
+Domestic waste incinerators can be an effective waste management solution when done correctly.
+To ensure safety, efficiency, and environmental compliance while using a household waste incinerator, follow these best practices:

 1. Proper Waste Segregation